 So I decided to use Remind to get the forms.
 Teachers know that if you backpack something, it never gets home.
 Every message I sent home was just “Lunch forms, lunch forms, lunch forms!”
 Parents got tired of me, but I had to get that instilled.
 And the great thing is that I could send them the link to the lunch form, so if they filled it out on the computer I didn’t have to do any paperwork at all.

 We got a nice amount of our funding back.
 This summer, we have the staff for our programs and everything is up and running.
-It’ll help going forth, too, because some of it’s going toward upgrading P-TECH to a Remind School plan.
+It’ll help going forth, too, because some of it’s going toward upgrading P-TECH to Remind Hub.

 The parents look to me for a lot of the load, and if something happens at the school and they can’t be there, I’ll advocate for them.